huytran19796/DE_DataPipeline_StackOverFlow/README.md

     <p>+ Calculate the total number of points that User has achieved in a period of </p>
     <p>+ Find questions with many answers.</p>
     <p>+ Find active users.</p>
-- Data about over 3GB.
-Please download from note.txt in folder input
-- In Labs Practice folder, some small lab demo about Apache Spark, Apache Kafka, Apache Airflow.
 - To practice and learn about some tool to handle big data

 ## Technology and skill